 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+There were no material misstatements detected as a result of audit procedures to be corrected.
 There were no uncorrected misstatements of the financial statements.